A Strategy fork · On Ethereum

 Case 2: m < 1 (Defence)

-The fee is held by the hook for the duration of the block.
-At block close, the hook withdraws an equivalent quantity of quote asset from the reserve and executes a market-buy of the token, the proceeds of which are sent to the burn address.
-Both R and S fall, but the rate of supply contraction strictly dominates the rate of reserve depletion under any non-zero spread.
-The floor N rises.
+The hook exposes a permissionless defend(maxSpend) function.
+Any caller may invoke it; when m < 1, the hook withdraws up to maxSpend of quote asset from the reserve and executes a market-buy of the token, the proceeds of which are burned.
+The swap is clamped at the sqrt-price corresponding to N, so the average execution price cannot exceed N. Both R and S fall, the rate of supply contraction strictly dominates the rate of reserve depletion under this clamp, and the floor N rises.
 The multiple m tends back toward unity from below.
+Defence is not automatic per block — it is permissionless but requires an external transaction.
+Operators and MEV bots are expected to maintain a defend keeper post-launch.

 swapper (buy or sell) 2% V4 hook if m ≥ 1: route to R if m < 1: buy & burn FIG.01 reserve R wETH only 0xdead burned $STRAT